Analysis - America to Europe: Stronger banking union would help boost growth

 So far, the type of cost sharing favoured by Washington has been ruled out by Germany, which does not want to commit taxpayer money to bank bailouts in other countries.

-German Finance Minister Wolfgang Schaeuble showed no sign of a change of heart after a meeting with Lew on Wednesday, saying the Europe's banking deal would help put the crisis behind.
-Lew also travelled to Lisbon on Wednesday for talks with Portuguese Prime Minister Pedro Passos Coelho.
+German Finance Minister Wolfgang Schaeuble is likely to reiterate that when he meets Lew later on Wednesday.
+Lew then flies to Lisbon for talks with Portuguese Prime Minister Pedro Passos Coelho.

-Lew is seeking to build ties with like-minded officials in Europe to build momentum for a deeper banking union and reorient the focus of policymakers toward boosting growth.
+Lew is seeking to build ties with like-minded officials in other corners of the continent in an attempt to build momentum for a deeper banking union and reorient the focus of policymakers toward boosting growth.

 French Finance Minister Pierre Moscovici, following a meeting with Lew on Tuesday, said: "We have converging views and are hoping to get our voices heard."